yogeshdarji99/mesos/docs/external-containerizer.md

 ## launch
 ### Start the containerized executor

 Hands over all information the ECP needs for launching a task via an executor.
-This call should not wait for the executor / command to return.
+This call should not wait for the executor/command to return.
 The actual reaping of the containerized command is done via the `wait` call.

-`launch < containerizer::Launch`
+    launch < containerizer::Launch

-This call receives the containerizer::Launch protobuf via stdin;
+This call receives the containerizer::Launch protobuf via stdin.

     /**
      * Encodes the launch command sent to the external containerizer